Why the name Shearing Layers?

 - What are the natural building-blocks and wavelengths of each part of the system?

 - Where are the levers of change?

 - How does the particular "slow" of an organisation influence the day-to-day "quick" that everyone is up to?

-I developed the four layer, twelve block model you see above to understand the shearing layers of organisations.
-In 2007 I founded Clear Layers to help teams use the model to clarify their lower, slower layers and to help leaders deal with the quicker challenges of day-to-day management.
+I developed the four layer, twelve block model in Skip to Market to help understand the shearing layers of organisations.
+Since 2007 I've been independent, help teams use the model to clarify their lower, slower layers and to help leaders deal with the quicker challenges of day-to-day management.

 My aim is to move beyond simply considering the interests of stakeholders and work out how to organise from the slowest layers upwards to deliver success to every customer, member of staff, and owner.